MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

-# Estimating the causal association between smoking and abdominal adiposity using comprehensive Mendelian randomization methods
+# Estimating causality between smoking and abdominal obesity by Mendelian randomization

 [NOTE: this repository now contains all code to rerun analysis that have not gone yet through peer-review.
 Thus, changes to the structure of the repository and the code might change.]

-This repository contains the contain to reproduce the MR analysis to assess the associations between smoking and fat distribution.
+This repository contains the code to reproduce the MR analysis to assess the causilty between smoking and abdominal obesity.
 The publication can be found in:

 ## Software used in the analysis: